-This year he was back to complete the final steps to the pole, but with a warm up in Union Glacier before setting out for the ice.
+He was back to complete the final steps to the pole, but with a warm up in Union Glacier before setting out for the ice.
 He was as eager as any of us to share personal stories on how we define ourselves and our goals, rather prescient in the times we all now find ourselves in.

 There are also those who arrive with adventurous but shorter term goals, like David Beckham who flew in for an impromptu football match as part of his 7-continent tour highlighting the transformational effect football can have on people’s lives.

 Two teams were quickly rallied at Union Glacier, the pitch laid out, and local ALE staff, including Patricio Gonzalez, our Chilean chef, refereed.
 Not unexpectedly, Beckham’s team quickly moved the score along to 3 to 0.
 But the opposing team, captained by head chef Antony Dubber and perhaps more familiar with ice technique, mounted a comeback and the match ended in a 3-3 tie.

 This was filmed for a longer BBC documentary – but the real action with David’s commentary on the joys of playing on the rather slippery ice of a glacier are recounted in a short video here.